zipi/rrr/README.md

 The official Ruby image we used to build our image has a basic set of gems including bundler.
 We want gems specific to our app to be saved so that we don't have to bundle install every time we restart the container.
 That's what the bundle sub-directory does.
-After these next steps you can see gems being saved into that directory by bundler.
-Create a Gemfile like this:
+After these next steps you can see gems saved into that directory by bundler.
+This is all you should have in this temporary Gemfile:

 	source 'https://rubygems.org'